StackExchange/stack-blog/_posts/2011-12-02-the-best-of-blog-overflow-november-2011.markdown

 This past month, the TeX (pronounced like "tech" for those unaware) blog [interviewed one of their top users](http://tex.blogoverflow.com/2011/11/textalk-an-interview-with-lockstep/), lockstep.
 The interview itself is long but really interesting; he talks about his vocation, his work with TeX, and why he uses our TeX site.
 It's absolutely worth a read, even if (La)TeX isn't necessarily immediate in your life.

-<blockquote>**Paulo:** As Joseph mentioned, you are the biblatex expert and the one-man tagging machine on TeX.sx.
+>**Paulo:** As Joseph mentioned, you are the biblatex expert and the one-man tagging machine on TeX.sx.
 How did you become aware of this community? :)

-**lockstep:** I occasionally peruse comp.text.tex via Google (I do not participate, though).
+> **lockstep:** I occasionally peruse comp.text.tex via Google (I do not participate, though).
 There was a post about a proposed stackexchange group dealing with TeX, and (half a year later or so) another post that the private beta had started.
 I decided to give tex.sx a try – it was already in public beta then.
-The rest is history. ;-)</blockquote>
+The rest is history. ;-)

 **[English Language & Usage](http://english.blogoverflow.com/)**